-Worts Coolers for Whisky Production
+Worts Cooling in the Whisky Production

 A Scottish world-leading company in the whisky production, has contacted SACOME to design and manufacture a worts cooler of 250 m3/h of worts.